 - The field at the bottom of the Record is a Chat field.
 Click in this field, type a message, then press ENTER to send a message to the other Attendees.
 This message is added as a Record entry and is visible to all Attendees.

 - The Filter button lets you show only certain types of Record entries.
 Click the Filter button and enable or disable Chat, Markup, Document, Attendee, or Alert as desired.

 - The description of a Record entry can be copied.
 Right-click the desired entry and select Copy to copy the description to your clipboard.

 Markup Alerts that have been sent to you (either specifically or as part of a group) are shown on the Notifications tab.
 Click an alert to jump to the markup in question or right-click it to set its status to Read or Unread.

 Studio Sessions benefit from a seamless transition between online and offline modes.
 While you are online, any changes made to a PDF in the Session (such as, adding markups or comments) are updated in real time.
-If you make changes to a Session document while offline, the changes are preserved (and shown on the Pending tab at the bottom of the Studio panel) and automatically synced with the Session once you reestablish your connection.
+If you make changes to a Session document while offline, the changes are preserved and automatically synced with the Session once you reestablish your connection.
+Pending markups are indicated with a Pending Upload icon and listed on the Pending tab at the bottom of the Studio panel.

 Note: Changes made to a Session PDF are entered in the Session Record as having been made when they are uploaded to the Session (that is, when you get back online), not when they were made while offline.
 The Creation Date column in the Markups list, however, it will show the actual date and time of creation.